wp-plugins/eg-attachments/readme.txt

 == Changelog ==

-= Version 1.9.3-beta =
+= Version 1.9.3 - Jan 24th, 2011 =

-* Bug fix: broken link to lock.png image
+* Bug fix: broken link to lock.png image,
-* New: translation to Polish (thanks to Mariusz Szatkowski)
+* New: translation to Polish (thanks to Mariusz Szatkowski),
-* New: translation to Arabic (thanks to Mahmoud Ahmed)
+* New: translation to Arabic (thanks to Mahmoud Ahmed),
-* New: Ability to open or close comments for attachments
+* New: Ability to open or close comments for attachments,
-* New: Ability to associate attachments with tags, and select attachments according tags.
+* New: Ability to associate attachments with tags, and select attachments according tags,
+* New: Add an optional menu in the admin menu bar,
+* New: ability to choose the size of the icon with custom format,
+* New: add "menu_order" as sort key for auto-shortcode,
+* Change: documentation updated
-* Change: internal librairies updates acccording recommendations about enqueuing styles and scripts (for WP 3.3)
+* Change: internal librairies updates because of bug fix, and recommendations about enqueuing styles and scripts (for WP 3.3)

 = Version 1.9.2 - Nov 1st, 2011 =